 Preston North End Travel Information – Distance: 203 miles

-At around 200 miles, this will be one of the longer journeys for Stevenage fans.
+At around 200 miles, this is one of the longer journeys for Stevenage fans.
 A conservative estimate places the journey time at more than 3.5 hours.
-Essential components of the trip are the M1 and M6, or the A14 and M6.
+Essential components of the trip are the M1 and M6 – or the A14 and M6.